 \section{Experimentation and Conclusions}

 We performed four baseline experiments and present the results in Table~\ref{tab:baseline}.
-For comparison with the RedDots Replayed dataset, we use the first channel of each multi-channel audio and downsample it to 16KHz for the ReMASC dataset.
-Since the purpose is to study the impact of the dataset, we fix the classification algorithm for all experiments.
-Specifically, we use the official ASVspoof 2017 Challenge~\cite{Kinnunen2017} baseline CQCC-GMM model using constant Q cepstral coefficients (CQCC)~\cite{02todisco2017constant,todisco2016new} features and Gaussian mixture model (GMM) classifier and use exactly the same hyper-parameters.
+For comparison with the RedDots Replayed data set, we use the first channel of each multi-channel audio and downsample it to 16KHz for the ReMASC data set.
+Since the purpose is to study the impact of the data set, we fix the classification algorithm for all experiments.
+Specifically, we use the official ASVspoof 2017 Challenge baseline CQCC-GMM model~\cite{Kinnunen2017} using constant Q cepstral coefficients (CQCC)~\cite{02todisco2017constant,todisco2016new} features and Gaussian mixture model (GMM) classifier and use exactly the same hyper-parameters.
 We further use conventional equal error rate (EER) as the metric.